 All waitlisted entrants must check in at the Talent Show Rehearsal to see if a slot is available to participate in the talent show.
 Entrants not checked in by the end of the Talent Show Rehearsal are considered no-shows.

 Acts must be safe and clean in nature- no pyrotechnics, messy substances (glitter, silly string, sand, feathers, etc), fire, live animals, batons, or acrobatics will be allowed.
+All items brought onto the stage at the start of the performance must remain on stage for the duration of the performance.
+All items brought onto the stage must be removed by the participant, or their helpers, at the end of the performance.
 Acts requiring more than 12 feet of ceiling height are also not allowed.
 All performances are limited to 4 minutes.
 Entrants are allowed to participant in one act only.
-Lip sync is only allowed for skit performances.
 Recorded accompaniment is allowed.

 Music is allowed and encouraged but must be appropriate for an all ages show.
 For example, music cannot contain profanity, references to drugs, or reference to sexual acts.
 Entrants must provide their own digital song file, instruments, props, keyboard, etc if necessary.
 Audio files must be provided at or before the Talent Show Rehearsal.
 Microphones and a sound system will be provided.